Governance

 Operating Board

 The Operating Board provides GIFCT’s operational budget and ensures overall GIFCT operations align with its mission.
 The Operating Board is composed of GIFCT’s founding members; at least one rotating company from the broader membership cadre; new companies that meet leadership criteria, and the rotating chair of the Independent Advisory Committee, who participates as a non-voting member.
 The Operating Board chair rotates annually.
-For 2023, Facebook is chair.
+For 2024, Microsoft is chair.

 Founding Companies